return42/sphkerneldoc/linux_src_doc/include/linux/zstd_h.rst

 Description
 -----------

-ZSTD_endStream() must be called until it returns 0, meaning all the data has been flushed and the frame epilogue has been written.
+\ :c:func:`ZSTD_endStream`\  must be called until it returns 0, meaning all the data has been flushed and the frame epilogue has been written.

 .. _`zstd_endstream.return`: